As an employer in 2023, assuming your employee’s mental health is not your responsibility is very 2019(*).

 CEOs, managers, and HR representatives should work hand in hand with the employees to keep themselves on top of mental health practices and support available, as well as regularly assess their impact, identify triggers, and adapt the policies accordingly.

 It is not easy to feel confident about a topic we are not familiar with.
 Yet, a manager needs to be confident enough to welcome team members’ issues and mental health-related problems.
-That is why it is important that managers learn more about mental health, not only on their own but also through training regularly organised by the company.
+That is why it is important that managers learn more about mental health, not only on their own but also through training regularly organized by the company.
 That will allow us to make sure that every manager is aligned with business practices and values.

 The manager is the first point of contact for most employees; they need to lead by example: